 * Johnny, who was fired from another radio station for saying "booger" on the air, gets one in the first episode when he's told he no longer has to follow the "beautiful music" format, and "you can say booger if you want to."
 In response, he develops the personality of "Dr. Johnny Fever" on the spot, and interrupts the rock song he just started playing with "And I almost forgot, fellow babies...'''BOOGERRRRRRRR'''!"

-* With his quiet, folksy personality intact and armed only with the lyrics to John Lennon's "Imagine", Arthur Carlson managed to reveal the hypocrisy of Richard Paul's anti-rock televangelist.
-Dr. Bob, a Jerry Falwell clone, was trying to strong-arm the station into playing no songs other than the ones on his religious-right organization's approved list.
-Dr. Bob boasted that his organization was made of millions of people who could boycott the station.
-Arthur Carlson read him the lyrics to John Lennon's "Imagine," asking if it would be added to the Blacklist or not.
+* With his quiet, folksy personality intact and armed only with the lyrics to John Lennon's "Imagine", Arthur Carlson, generally known for being spineless, managed to reveal the hypocrisy of Richard Paul's anti-rock televangelist.
+Dr. Bob, a Jerry Falwell clone, was trying to strong-arm the station into banning songs that were on his religious-right organization's blacklist.
+He seems to object mostly to the obscene or sexual content.
+Dr. Bob boasted that his organization was made of millions of people who could boycott the station, and stated that the list was created by a group of religious leaders, not just by himself, and that those leaders speak for thousands of offended listeners.
+Arthur Carlson gets him to read the lyrics to John Lennon's "Imagine," asking if it would be added to the Blacklist or not.